alem-01/alem_public/subjects/flutter_piscine/package/README.md

-Dart’s way of organizing and sharing a set of functionality is through Package.
-Dart Package is simply sharable libraries or modules.
+Package can be used to organize and share a set of functions in Dart.
+It is simply a sharable library or modules.
-In general, the Dart Package is same as that of Dart Application except Dart Package does not have application entry point, main.
+Package is similar to Dart Application except that Dart Package does not have application entry point - main.
 A minimal package consists of the following:

 - pubspec.yaml:
-A metadata file that declares the package name, version, author, and so on.
+A metadata file that declares the package name, version, author, etc.
 - lib:
-The lib directory contains the public code in the package, minimally a single .dart file.
+The lib directory contains the public code of the package, at least one .dart file.

 ### Instructions:

-Create a flutter package for your Secure Notes app.
-You should write your own package which will work with sqlflite and have a CRUD functionality.
+Create a Flutter package for your Secure Notes app.
+You should write your own package which will work with sqflite and have a CRUD functionality.
 Your package should consist of Database.dart class and Note class which will allow easy access to SQLite database.